-As mentioned in Introduction, there is a controversial debate on 2D vs. 3D in information visualization area.
-In order to analyze and identify strengths and weaknesses of 3D/2D, we first review a categorization of 3D visualizations that helps in the analysis [20]:
+3D/2D, we first review a categorization of 3D visualizations that helps in the analysis [20]:

-- 1) Augmented 2D views: Typical 2D visualizations where the third dimension is added just for aesthetic purposes.
-For example, Figure 3a shows a 3D presentation of a traditional 2D bar chart sorting algorithm [30]. - 2) Adapted 2D views: 2D visualizations extended to 3D to encode additional information.
-To illustrate this, Figure 3b presents a 3D visual representation of a software release history that displays the structure of the system in 2D planes, and uses the third dimension to display historical information [31]. - 3) Inherent 3D application domain views: This category includes computations involving inherent three-dimensional entities.
-For instance, Figure 3c represents a software system and its relationships using a Metaball metaphor, that is, a 3D modeling technique commonly used to represent complex organic shapes and structural relationships in biology and chemistry [32].
+- 1. Augmented 2D views.
+This category includes typical 2D visualizations where the third dimension is added just for aesthetic purposes.
+For example, Fig. 3a shows a 3D presentation of a traditional 2D bar chart sorting algorithm [30]. - 2.
+Adapted 2D views.
+This category includes 2D visualizations extended to 3D to encode additional information.
+To illustrate this, Fig. 3b presents a 3D visual representation of a software release history that displays the structure of the system in 2D planes and uses the third dimension to display historical information [31]. - 3.
+Inherent 3D application domain views.
+This category includes computations involving inherent 3D entities.
+For instance, Fig. 3c represents a software system and its relationships using a Metaball metaphor, that is, a 3D modeling technique commonly used to represent complex organic shapes and structural relationships in biology and chemistry [32].

 In general, the use of the third dimension in Category 3 is out of discussion.
-Nonetheless, recent research in specific domains shows that 2D and 3D presentations are useful for different task types, and hence combined 2D/3D displays are suggested [33, 34].
+Nonetheless, recent research in specific domains shows that 2D and 3D presentations are useful for different task types, and hence, combined 2D/3D displays are suggested [33], [34].
 On the other hand, the question of the benefits offered by 3D over 2D still remains in the other categories.
-Several authors [35, 36] state that when 2 dimensions are enough to show information, it is not desirable to add a third dimension.
-This extra dimension should be only used to visualize a data set semantically richer.
-However, other authors think that 3D presentations facilitate perception of the human visual system [17,18].
-They believe that the inclusion of aesthetically appealing elements, such as 3D graphics and animation, can greatly increase a design's appeal, intuitiveness and memorability of a visualization [19].
+Several authors [35], [36] state that when two dimensions are enough to show information, it is not desirable to add a third dimension.
+This extra dimension should be only used to visualize a data set that is semantically richer.
+However, other authors think that 3D presentations facilitate the perception of the human visual system [17], [18].
+They believe that the inclusion of aesthetically appealing elements such as 3D graphics and animation can greatly increase the design's appeal, intuitiveness, and memorability of a visualization [19].
 For example, Irani and Ware compared 2D UML diagrams to geon diagrams (3D shaded solids), and they found out that users can identify substructures and relationship types with much lower error rates for geon diagrams than for UML diagrams [18].
-In addition, the use of 3D presentations provides a greater information density than two-dimensional ones [37].
+In addition, the use of 3D presentations provides a greater information density than 2D ones [37].
 For example, an experiment [38] suggests that larger graphs can be interpreted if laid out in 3D and displayed with stereo and/or motion depth cues to support spatial perception.
-Also, this extra dimension helps to have a clear perception of relations between objects by integration of local views with global views [39] and by composition of multiples 2D views in a single 3D view [18,40].
-Lastly, 3D graphics similarity with the real world enables us to represent it in a more natural way.
-This means that the representation of the objects can be done according to its associated real concept, the interactions can be more powerful (ranging from immersive navigation to different manipulation techniques) and the animations can be even more realistic.
+Also, this extra dimension helps to have a clear perception of relations between objects by integration of local views with global views [39] and by composition of multiple 2D views in a single 3D view [18], [40].
+Last, 3D graphics similarity with the real world enables us to represent it in a more natural way.
+This means that the representation of the objects can be done according to its associated real concept, the interactions can be more powerful (ranging from immersive navigation to different manipulation techniques), and the animations can be even more realistic.

-On the other hand, several problems arise, such as intensive computation, more complex implementation than two-dimensional interfaces, and user adaptation and disorientation.
+On the other hand, several problems arise, such as intensive computation, more complex implementation than 2D interfaces, and user adaptation and disorientation.
 The first problem can be addressed using powerful and specialized hardware.
-Moreover, development complexity is reduced using several tools like 3D toolkits and frameworks [41-46], 3D modeling languages [47, 48], or 3D software visualization frameworks [44, 49-52].
+Moreover, development complexity is reduced using several tools like 3D toolkits and frameworks [41], [42], [43], [44], [45], [46], 3D modeling languages [47], [48], or 3D software visualization frameworks [44], [49], [50], [51], [52].

 However, one of the main problems of 3D applications is user adaptation.
-Most users just have experience with classical WIMP (windows, icons, menus, pointing) twodimensional desktop metaphor.
+Most users just have experience with classical windows, icons, menus, pointing devices (WIMP) 2D desktop metaphor.
 Therefore, the interaction with 3D presentations and possibly the use of special devices demand considerable adaptation efforts to these technologies.